The interactive story (“Haggadah” in Hebrew) in this article is based on the Passover meal that Yeshua celebrated with his disciples.

 [hold up the “Afikomen”]

 This broken matzo is called the Afikomen and it symbolizes the Passover Lamb.
 Afikomen means “The Coming One” and it refers to the Messiah who is coming.
-The Afikomen is brought back at the end of the Seder as the most important piece of the meal.
+The Afikomen is hidden and brought back at the end of the Seder as the most important piece of the meal.

 It portrays the death, burial, resurrection and return of our Messiah in a wonderful way.